eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Note: The configured signing algorithm must be compatible with the configured signing key
 Default value: `ES256`

+Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE`
+Description: URL of the Keystore from which to load the Key to use for JAR signing
+Examples: `classpath:keystore.jks`, `file:///keystore.jks`

+Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE_TYPE`
+Description: Type of the Keystore from which to load the Key to use for JAR signing
+Examples: `jks`, `pkcs12`

-Variable: `VERIFIER_JAR_SIGNING_KEY`
+Variable: `VERIFIER_JAR_SIGNING_KEY_KEYSTORE_PASSWORD`
-Description: Key to use for Authorization Request signing
+Description: Password of the Keystore from which to load the Key to use for JAR signing

-Possible values: `GenerateRandom`, `LoadFromKeystore`
-Setting this value to `GenerateRandom` will result in the generation of a random `EC` key using the curve `P-256`
+Variable: `VERIFIER_JAR_SIGNING_KEY_ALIAS`
+Description: Alias of the Key to use for JAR signing, in the configured Keystore

+> [!CAUTION]
-Note: The configured signing key must be compatible with the configured signing algorithm
+> **The JAR signing key must be associated with a Certificate chain.
+The leaf Certificate cannot be self-signed.**

-Default value: `GenerateRandom`
+Variable: `VERIFIER_JAR_SIGNING_KEY_PASSWORD`
+Description: Password of the Key to use for JAR signing, in the configured Keystore

 Variable: `VERIFIER_PUBLICURL`
 Description: Public URL of the Verifier Endpoint application